These are the best places to travel this summer

 Taxis and rideshares can be pricey (but at least you're not driving)

-If you need to get somewhere quickly outside public transit hours – or don’t know how to get from Seattle airport to downtown with all your luggage in tow – taxi cabs and rideshare services like Uber and Lyft can help.
+If you're crunched for time outside public transit hours – or don’t know how to get from Seattle airport to downtown with all your luggage in tow – it can be helpful to grab a taxi cab or rideshare service like Uber and Lyft.

 You can try hailing a cab from the street, but it’s a safer bet to call and order one.
-All Seattle taxi-cabs operate at the same rate, set by King County, which is USD$2.60 at meter drop, then $2.50 per mile.
+All Seattle taxi-cabs operate at the same rate, set by King County, which is US$2.60 at meter drop, then US$2.70 per mile.
 Reliable taxi services include Seattle Orange Cab, Seattle Yellow Cab and STITA Taxi.

 There may be an additional charge for extra passengers and baggage, and some companies have flat rates for trips from the central business district to the airport.
-Expect to pay between around $40 and $55 for a trip between downtown and the airport.
+Expect to pay between around US$40 and US$55 for a trip between downtown and the airport.

-If you’re on a budget, buses are your best friend.
-Most buses in Seattle are operated by King County Metro Transit, part of the King County Department of Transportation.
+If you’re on a budget, buses are ideal.
+Most are operated by King County Metro Transit, part of the King County Department of Transportation.
 Go to their website for route schedules and maps, plus a trip planner.

-To make things simple, all bus fares within Seattle city limits are a flat $2.75 for adults.
+To make things simple, all single ride bus fares within Seattle city limits are a flat US$2.25 for adults, while a regional day pass costs US$6.
 You can pay in cash, with a Metro transfer or ticket, or with an ORCA card.

 Have the exact fare as drivers don’t carry cash: your fare goes into a fare box.
 A transfer ticket is valid for three hours from the time of purchase.
 Most buses can carry two to three bikes.

 There are six RapidRide bus routes (A to F).
-RapidRide buses have limited stops, so they're faster and more frequent than regular buses, coming every 10 minutes.
+RapidRide buses have limited stops, so they're faster and more frequent than regular buses, arriving every 10 minutes.

 Line C connects downtown to West Seattle, and Line D connects downtown to Ballard.
 Payment is the same as for regular Metro buses, and there may be fare inspections, so hold on to your ticket.